urbanopt/openstudio-prototype-loads/README.md

 * Start an instance of OpenStudio Analysis Framework see [section below](#starting-openstudio-analysis-framework).
 * Open the `pat-project` in OpenStudio's Parametric Analysis Tool (PAT).
 The initial data was created with PAT Version 3.0.1.
 * Run the simulations in PAT.
-* After the simulations complete, click on the Results cloud to download all the results locally.
-This is required to allow for post processing the results.
+Note that PAT can be closed after the simulations start but make sure to save on exit to update the pat.json with the server URL.
+* Run `python post-process.py` this will:
+    * Download the data_point.zip for each of the completed simulation
+    * Extract the zip file
+    * Parse the results.json and update the modelica.mos with the building type, climate zone, and vintage
-* Run `python post-process.py` to parse the results, update file names and info with building types, and save the results to the loads folder.
+    * Save the post processed modelica.mos file into the loads folder.

 ### Updating Measures